Make it festive this holiday season with a delicious Cranberry Cheese Ball shaped like Santa’s hat!

 - Dried Cranberries – Any kind will work!

-How to Make a Cheddar Cheese Ball
+How to Make this Cranberry Cheese Ball

-You can see how easy this cheese ball recipe is in the video in this post.
 For the full printable recipe, see the recipe card below.

-- Combine – In a mixing bowl, combine cream cheese cheddar and Worcestershire sauce.
+- Combine – In a mixing bowl, combine cream cheese, cheddar and Worcestershire sauce.

 - Roll – mixture into a ball, press more on one side to create a hat.
 Set upright on a platter and continue to mold it into shape.